Nar Phu Valley Trek - 19 Day

 • Pick-up from the airport and transportation to the hotel.

-• 2-night hotel in Kathmandu in the (3-star) hotel.
+• 2-night hotel in Kathmandu in a (3-star) hotel.

 • Domestic flight tickets (Kathmandu – Pokhara – Kathmandu) and airport departure taxes.